-Asthma is a chronic inflammatory disease of the airways.
-The chronic inflammation causes the airways to swell, which makes them highly sensitive and narrow.
-Swelling may occur randomly or after exposure to triggers like allergies, smoke, air pollution, and exercise.
-The main symptoms are wheezing, breathlessness, and coughing that can temporarily worsen and give asthma attacks.
+Asthma is a chronic inflammatory disease of the respiratory tract.
+The chronic inflammation causes the airways to swell, making them highly sensitive and narrowed.
+The swelling can occur randomly or after triggers such as allergies, smoke, air pollution, and exercise.
+The main symptoms are wheezing, shortness of breath, and coughing, which may temporarily worsen and lead to asthma attacks.

-Asthma is one of the most prevalent chronic diseases, with more than 300 million affected worldwide.
-Asthma affects people of all ages and is often starts during childhood, although it also can be developed for the first time in adults.
+Asthma is one of the most common chronic diseases, affecting more than 300 million people worldwide.
+Asthma affects people of all ages and often begins in childhood, although it can also first appear in adults.

 How is asthma treated?

-The symptoms during asthma can usually be controlled with the treatment of reliever or preventer inhalers.
-But patients who have severe asthma can have ongoing problems and difficulties controlling their asthma symptoms with treatment causing the risk of asthma attacks.
+The symptoms of asthma can usually be controlled by treatment with inhalers for relief or prevention.
+However, patients with severe asthma may have persistent problems and difficulty controlling their asthma symptoms with treatment, which increases the risk of asthma attacks.

 How is asthma diagnosed?

-The current diagnosis of asthma is based on a variably expiratory airflow limitation measured by forced expiratory volume in 1 second (FEV1), family history, and symptoms.
+The current diagnosis of asthma is based on variable expiratory limitation measured by forced expiratory volume in 1 second (FEV1), family history, and symptoms.